 Pollution control

-1. A Contractor shall take all the necessary and appropriate measures to protect and preserve the Marine Environments , , by preventing, reducing and controlling pollution and other hazards, including marine litter and underwater noise from its activities in the Area.
-This is to be done in accordance with its Environmental Management and Monitoring Plan and all relevant Rules of the Authority, taking account of the applicable Guidelines.
-If a potentially polluting wreck is discovered and it is an object of an archaeological and historical nature, then the duty to protect such heritage must also be considered consistent with Article 149
+1. A Contractor shall take all measures to protect and preserve the Marine Environment [] from [harmful effects] [Serious Harm], in accordance with Article 145 of the Convention, by preventing, reducing and controlling pollution and other hazards, [including marine litter and underwater noise,] that arise from its activities in the Area.
+This is to be done in accordance with its Environmental Management and Monitoring Plan and the Convention, the Agreement, and all relevant Rules of the Authority the relevant applicable Regional Environmental Management Plan, and taking account the Environmental Management and Monitoring Plan and the applicable Standards or Guidelines.
+If a potentially polluting wreck is discovered and it is an object of an archaeological and historical nature, then the duty to protect such heritage must also be considered consistent with Article 149 of the Convention.

+Regulation 49 alt

+1. A Contractor shall take all the necessary and appropriate measures to protect and preserve the Marine Environment and coastlines by preventing, reducing and controlling pollution and other hazards, including marine litter and underwater noise, from its activities in the Area.
+This is to be done in accordance with its Environmental Management and Monitoring Plan and all relevant Rules of the Authority, the relevant applicable Regional Environmental Management Plan, taking account of the applicable Guidelines.